 Do I have to enroll in Medicare every year?

 Good news!
-You don’t have to enroll in Medicare every year once you’re in the program.
-This is good for not only Original Medicare but also prescription drug plans and Medicare Advantage.
+You don’t have to enroll in Medicare annually once in the program.
+This is good for Original Medicare, prescription drug plans, and Medicare Advantage.

-How to Sign Up for Supplemental Medicare in New York
+How to sign up for Medicare plans in New York